aqualectrix/StylishSeasonalCloset/docs/ssc/sortindexes.md

 > [!NOTE]
 > **What's a sortindex?**
 >
 > The sortindex is a hexadecimal number inside a BodyShop package's Binary Index (BINX) resource.
 It determines the order that BodyShop, CAS, and in-game menus display BodyShop items.
-It is editable in both SimPE or in the [Outfit Organizer](https://www.picknmixmods.com/Sims2/Notes/OutfitOrganiser/OutfitOrganiser.html) (use the Sort field; press Enter to make the change stick).
+It is editable in both SimPE.

 > [!IMPORTANT]
 > **Sort Order**